Investment Philosophy

 Objective

-Produce attractive positive long-term returns irrespective of market returns.
+Produce attractive positive, real long-term market beating returns.

 Strategy

-Apply a disciplined, long-term orientated opportunistic value approach based on rigorous fundamental research.
+Apply a time tested, disciplined, long-term value investing approach based on rigorous fundamental research.

 Investment Strategy